 - Ways to Help

 The OSU Marine Mammal Institute does much more than research.
 It develops resourceful graduate students who become successful professionals in state and federal government, academics, and research.
-For individual lab information, please contact the Principal Investigators directly.
-Most of the faculty hold academic appointments in the Department of Fisheries and Wildlife.
+Most of MMI's faculty hold academic appointments in the Department of Fisheries and Wildlife.
 The following faculty members may be taking on new graduate students.
 Please contact them directly with your letter of interest and curriculum vitae.

-Dr. Scott Baker is a Professor of Fisheries and Wildlife and the head of the Cetacean Conservation and Genomics Laboratory.
+Dr. Scott Baker is a professor of Fisheries and Wildlife and the head of the Cetacean Conservation and Genomics Laboratory.
 Dr. Baker is broadly interested in the evolutionary and ecological pattern and process in whales and dolphins, including their abundance, population structure, genetic diversity, and systematic relationships.
-Dr. Baker is particularly interested in projects that bring together both molecular and demographic approaches to improve the conservation of these species.
+He is particularly interested in projects that bring together both molecular and demographic approaches to improve the conservation of these species.

-Dr. Leigh Torres is an Assistant Professor with the Department of Fisheries and Wildlife and Oregon Sea Grant.
-Dr. Torres is a Marine Mammal Behavioral Ecologist and Sea Grant Extension Specialist, who focuses on spatial and behavioral ecology and conservation.
+Dr. Leigh Torres is an assistant professor with the Department of Fisheries and Wildlife and Oregon Sea Grant.
+Dr. Torres is a marine mammal behavioral ecologist and Sea Grant Extension specialist, who focuses on spatial and behavioral ecology and conservation.
 She leads the Geospatial Ecology of Marine Megafauna Laboratory.
 Potential graduate students are encouraged to review her Letter to Prospective Graduate Students.

 Marine Mammal Institute faculty often participate in the Research Experiences for Undergraduates summer internship program, which is open to non-OSU as well as OSU students.

 Internships for students through the OSU Marine Studies Initiative can be found here: https://marinestudies.oregonstate.edu/academics/internship-opportunities.